Niseko Ski Shops / Snowboard Shops

 Niseko shopping is reasonably good and Niseko is pretty much the only ski resort in Japan where there is a decent range of ski and snowboard gear.
 Perhaps you want to buy some powder skis or a longer snowboard?
 The Niseko powder is like ego snow, but ride on the right gear and you’ll feel like a complete legend.
 Or if you arrive completely unprepared for the freezing cold, there are lots of Niseko ski shops to pick up a new beanie, a neck warmer, face protector, or glove liners to keep your fingers warm and toasty.

-Rhythm Snowsports (located near the main Hirafu intersection) is a large shop with a great range of gear and equipment.
+Rhythm Summit (located near the main Hirafu intersection) is a large shop with a great range of gear and equipment.
 They have lots of snowboard outerwear, ski and snowboard hardwear, and they specialize in ski boot fitting.
-And Rhythm Summit (located nearby on the corner of the main Hirafu intersection) has a decent range of backcountry gear including alpine touring skis and bindings, skins, snowshoes, avalanche beacons, shovels, probes and backpacks.
+Rhythm Base is a massive shop located up near gondola.

 Niseko 343 is a small ski shop tucked in behind the M Hotel in Lower Hirafu, catering to hard-core backcountry types with outerwear from Peak Performance, Norrona and Mammut, and a little hardwear.